Cha-xeo/TasksBoard/README.md

   -H 'Authorization: Bearer {Token}'
   {
     "id": {id},
     "email": "string",
     "displayName": "string",
     "firstName": "string",
     "lastName": "string",
     "userName": "string",
+    "passWord": "string",
+    "tasksIDS": [1,2]
+  }
+  id: must match the route
+  email:must be unique
+  userName: must be unique
-    "passWord": "string", // omit password to not change it, will be changed soon "tasksIDS": [1,2] // empty to clear, omit to not change, will remove any non present id }
+  passWord: omit password to not change it, will be changed soon
+  tasksIDS: empty to clear, omit to not change, will remove any non present id

 DELETE
   Delete user with specified {id}